conduktor/testing-docs-archive/docs/features/building-tests/tasks/producer-task.md

 ## **Adding headers as metadata**

-When producing data to Kafka, you can add headers to your message.&#x20;
+When producing data to Kafka, you can add headers to your message.

 This can be useful if data is constantly being produced into your topic, and you want to identify messages produced via Conduktor Testing specifically.